romyaboudarham/SOTCLaney-U522/README.md

 # SOTCLaney-U522

-### Windows - You may need to Enable Long Paths Support
+### Cloning on Windows - You may need to Enable Long Paths Support
 1. Turn on long paths in Git

     Run this `git config --global core.longpaths true`